nicxlau/hunter-php-javascript-obfuscator/README.md

-# hunter-php-javascript-obfuscator
+# Hunter - PHP Javascript Obfuscator
-Protect your JavaScript source code with the simplest and fastest way.
+> Protect your JavaScript source code with the simplest and fastest way.